pediapress/Collection/README.txt

        )

    i.e. only PDF enabled.
 See mwlib_ for possible other writers.

+  *$wgCollectionStartPage (string)*
+   Title of a page that is displayed when a user clicks on "Start collection", i.e. is using the Collection extension "for the first time" (actually it's not necessarily the first time, because it can be turned off again on the Special:Collection page).
+If the page does not exist, a (short) fallback page is displayed which essentially links to the Help:Collections page.

+   Default is 'Start collection'.

   *$wgCommunityCollectionNamespace (integer)*
    Namespace for "community collections", i.e. the namespace where non-personal